 UNC School of Government

 Evenson, Kelly R.; Aytur, Semra; Rodriguez, Daniel A.; and Satinsky, Sara B., "Planning for Pedestrians and Bicyclists in North Carolina."
 (2009).
-Health Management and Policy Scholarship.
+Popular Government.
 12.